 • Raw materials: Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on Weighted Average Cost Method.

-• Finished goods and work in progress: Cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity, but excluding borrowing costs.
+• Finished goods and work-in-progress: Cost includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity but excluding borrowing costs.
 Cost is determined on Standard Cost Method.

 • Traded goods: Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on weighted average basis.

-• Contract Work in Progress : It is valued at cost
+• Contract Work-in-progress : It is valued at cost

 • Loose Tools (Consumable) : It is valued at cost after write-off at 27.82% p.a.

-Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
+Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.

 2.12.
 Revenue recognition

-A. Revenue is recognised upon transfer of control of promised products or services to customers in an amount that reflects the consideration that the Company expects to receive in exchange for those products or services.
+A. Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration that the Company expects to receive in exchange for those products or services.

 B. Revenues in excess of invoicing are classified as contract assets (which may also refer as unbilled revenue) while invoicing in excess of revenues are classified as contract liabilities (which may also refer to as unearned revenues).